pyroll-project/pyroll-core/.github/ISSUE_TEMPLATE/plugin_request.md

 ---
 name: Plugin Request
-about: Make a suggestion for a new plugin for pyroll
+about: Make a suggestion for a new plugin for PyRolL
 title: ''
 labels: enhancement
 assignees: ''